FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Bring along toys, treats, and water

-Make road trips fun
+Make car rides fun

 Never leave him in a hot car